Preface: Welcome to the race—Quantity & quality of content

 In 2017, I traveled to conferences with AIGA, HOW and Adobe.
 I sat in on a bunch of sessions, which was fantastic—a critical part of practicing my craft and learning new skills, right?
 But to be completely honest with you, the best learning experiences came from manning our booth and meeting potential customers.

-As a designer, sitting at my desk all day, I'm far-removed from the experience of our users.
+As a creative director, sitting at my desk all day, I'm far-removed from the experience of our users.
 But after interacting with potential customers, answering questions, hearing their frustrations and connecting with them, I'm better able to inject empathy into my work.
 I'm more motivated to serve them, and I make better decisions by knowing where our customers are coming from.

 The first step towards getting more output from your creative team is to keep their tanks full.
 Don't make the mistake of letting them run dry when there are so many opportunities to refuel.